walterhiggins/WMPJS/book-outline.md

 @@listing command.js command.js A New Command /jsp snowball

-This module also uses the *protection/region* module we developed in chapter @@chapter{tntfree} as well as the *game* module we developed earlier in this chapter.
+This module also uses the *protection/region* module we developed in chapter @@chapter{chapter-18} as well as the *game* module we developed earlier in this chapter.

 #### Where is the player?
 The first thing the *snowball* command does is check the location of the player who invoked the command.
 If the player who issues the */jsp snowball* command isn't on one of the 3 colored waiting areas then the game won't begin (we don't want just anyone starting a game - only those who want to play the game should be able to start it).
-We use the *region.contains()* function from chapter @@chapter{tntfree} to see if the player is located in one of the 3 color waiting areas.
+We use the *region.contains()* function from chapter @@chapter{chapter-18} to see if the player is located in one of the 3 color waiting areas.

 #### Who wants to play?
 If the player *is* in one of the waiting areas we keep a reference to the waiting area's *arena*.
 We then loop over *all* of the players on the server and if any player is in one of the *arenas* color zones we add them to the appropriate team: